Behavior Synthesis via Contact-Aware Fisher Information Maximization: Preliminaries

 \begin{definition} \textbf{Fisher Information Matrix.} Let $\mathcal{L}(\mathcal{D} | \theta)$ be the log likelihood of an unbiased estimator that is continuous and differentiable with respect to elements in $\mathcal{D}$ and $\theta \in \Theta \subseteq \mathbb{R}^d$.
 Then, the Fisher Information Matrix $\mathcal{F}(\mathcal{D} | \theta) \in \mathbb{R}^{d \times d}$ of $\theta$ is defined by

 and

 if $\mathcal{L}\in\mathcal{C}^2$.
-Here, the expectation is with respect to the random variable $\mathcal{D}$ and $\nabla_\theta^2$ is the Hessian~\cite{c9b3ce2a-e311-3788-ad85-e058d2df325b}. \end{definition} Note that the Fisher Interestingly, the Fisher information matrix also has a unique interpretation as a lower-bound on the uncertainty of the posterior in maximum likelihood problem. \begin{definition} \textbf{Cram\'er-Rao Lower Bound \cite{Rao_1947}. } Let $\mathcal{D}$ be a random variable drawn from a distribution $p(\mathcal{D} | \theta)$, and $\hat{\theta}$ be the unbiased estimator for $\theta$, then
+Here, the expectation is with respect to the random variable $\mathcal{D}$ and $\nabla_\theta^2$ is the Hessian~\cite{c9b3ce2a-e311-3788-ad85-e058d2df325b}. \end{definition} Interestingly, the Fisher information matrix also has a unique interpretation as a lower-bound on the uncertainty of the posterior in maximum likelihood problem. \begin{definition} \textbf{Cram\'er-Rao Lower Bound \cite{Rao_1947}. } Let $\mathcal{D}$ be a random variable drawn from a distribution $p(\mathcal{D} | \theta)$, and $\hat{\theta}$ be the unbiased estimator for $\theta$, then

 \end{definition} For the interested reader, the proof of this lower bound can be found in \cite{Rao_1947}.
 The bound shows that maximizing the Fisher information matrix directly impacts the variance of the parameter estimate which we use to establish an optimization problem over \emph{planned datasets}.